Juddymwai/blog-frontend/README.md

  * Access to internet
  ### Installation Process
  ****
-* Clone to the repo : git clone https://github.com/Juddymwai/Blog-ruby
+* Clone to the repo : git clone https://github.com/Juddymwai/blog-frontend
 * Unzip the downloaded files in a folder of choice.
 * Open the index file from the zipped file with any browser.
  ****

 ### Live Link
-- Click this link to view the live application https://juddymwai.github.io/The-Blog-HUB/
+- Click this link to view the live application
 ### Technology  Used
 * HTML - has been used to display the app.
 * CSS - has been used to style the User Interface.
 * React- has been used to make single web page applications
-* Ruby- has been used to develop the backend of the app.
-For instances active record has been used to interact with thhe database
+*

 ## Licence